TigerAppsOrg/Today/README.md

 }
 ```

 ### Extension

 #### Development

 If you want to use local server, switch URL in `src/config.tsx` to the DEV url.

 ```
 cd extension
 npm install
 npm start
 ```

 #### Release

 Before creating a production build:

 1. Return the url in `src/config.tsx` back to the PROD url.
 2. Bump the version number in `public/manifest.json` and commit.

 ```
 npm run build
 ```

 Then zip the build folder and upload to the Chrome extension store.

 ### Chatbot

 #### Development

 If you want to use local server, switch URL in `src/config.tsx` to the DEV url.

 ```
 cd chatbot
 npm install
 npm run dev
 ```

 #### Release

 Before creating a production build:

 1. Return the url in `src/config.tsx` back to the PROD url.

 ```
 npm run build
 cd ..
 git add .
 git commit -m "build"
 ```

 The last steps are required because the build command updates the `dist` folder in `server`.

 ### Mobile App

 Follow the instructions [here](https://capacitorjs.com/docs/basics/workflow).

 ## Deployment

 ### Chatbot UI and server (for widget data and chatbot)

 ```
 git subtree push --prefix server heroku main
 ```

 ### Extension

 Follow the release steps and zip the build folder and upload to the Chrome extension store.
-Remember to accurately update the description and screenshots if new visual features were added.
+Remember to accurately update the description and screenshots if new visual features were added!